5. Adding XY Facial Movement

-Using the “deformer” described in Adding Body Movement, we will add the [Angle X] and [Angle Y] movements that turn the face up, down, left, and right.
+Using the “deformer” described in Adding Body Movement, add the [Angle X] and [Angle Y] movements that turn the face up, down, left, and right.

 This section explains how to add deformers and how to add movement.